-January 2019: I recently revisited some articles I wrote several years ago and made some necessary changes.
+January 2019: I recently revisited some articles I wrote several years ago and made some necessary changes to my understanding of the “new law” of the New Covenant.
 These center on what Jesus was doing when He gave His “But I say unto you” statements in Matthew 5.
 Or, to put it another way, these changes concern whether Jesus was giving Christians a new law to obey.

 The Reformed or Covenant Theology position is that when Jesus said “But I say unto you” in Matthew 5, He was refuting misunderstandings of the Pharisees.
 The early proponents of New Covenant Theology rightly saw that the Bible did not support this idea.
 New Covenant Theologians further taught that Jesus was giving new law, the Law of Christ or Law of the New Covenant.
 I was among those who taught this, and this is the position I took in the original versions of these articles.
 Over the years, however, I became more and more uncomfortable with this idea of a new law.